getbouncer/apidocs/bouncer-scan/verifying-high-risk-cards/web-integration-guide/README.md

 }
 ```

-To determine the authenticity of the scanned card, pass the `verificationResults` back to your server.
+To determine the authenticity of the scanned card, pass the `verificationResult` back to your server.
 Details about the network call are available in the [Rest APIs documentation](../rest-apis/v1-card-verify.md).

 ## Localization